communitiesuk/auto-ml-pipeline/README.md

 Next you need to define the list of models and the hyperparameter search space to use in the pipeline.

-The example below shows some common models and some example hyperparameters from the scikit learn library.
+The example below shows some common models and some example hyperparameters from the scikit-learn library.

 ```python
 model_param_dict = {